apache/flink/docs/learn-flink/datastream_api.md

 The DataStream API calls made in your application build a job graph that is attached to the `StreamExecutionEnvironment`.
-When `env.execute()` is called this graph is packaged up and sent to the Flink Master, which parallelizes the job and distributes slices of it to the Task Managers for execution.
+When `env.execute()` is called this graph is packaged up and sent to the JobManager, which parallelizes the job and distributes slices of it to the Task Managers for execution.
 Each parallel slice of your job will be executed in a *task slot*.

 Note that if you don't call execute(), your application won't be run.